sakamies/tabs-customelement/README.md

 A minimal tabs custom element that tries to work exactly according to [ARIA Authoring Practices Guide (APG) Tabs Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/).
 Tries to follow the recommended pattern word for word.
 Doesn't do anything else.

-Wrap some buttons with a `<tabs->` tab.
+Wrap some buttons with a `<tabs->` element.
 Make some elements with id's.
-Target those id's with `value` attribute on your buttons.
+Target those id's with a `value` attribute on your buttons.

-The example in index.html has minimal styling, but the elements are just buttons and sections, so style however fits your project.
+The example in `index.html` has minimal styling, but the elements are just buttons and sections, so style however fits your project.
+Inspect the elements with devtools to see what attributes are added to the buttons and sections.
+There is no hidden state, just attributes.

 ## Usage